jlacar/jlacar.github.io/about.md

 ---
 layout: page
 title: About
-tagline: A few more things about this blog
+tagline: More about me and this blog
 permalink: /about.html
 ref: about
 order: 1
 ---

-This blog is mainly about agile software development techniques.
-The examples are mostly Java but there are posts that focus on the language I'm learning this year as part of my Pragmatic Programmer
-"learn a new language every year" habit.
-That means Kotlin, JavaScript, Go, Scala, Python, and Rust, among others.
+# About me

+I am a Filipino-American living in Columbus, Ohio.
+My family and I came to the US in 1997 on a wave of Y2K hirings.
+I have a Bachelor's Degree in Mechanical Engineering from the Mindanao State University - Iligan Institute of Technology in Iligan City, Philippines.
+However, my entire professional life has been in software development.
+I am passionate about quality software and enjoy learning new things.

+I have also held positions as a technical lead, coach, and facilitator.
+I have worked for several consulting companies in these various roles and I try to remain active in the developer community by writing, giving talks, and occasionally speaking at conferences.

+My experience is mainly in Java but I have come to really enjoy working with Kotlin.
+I think Kotlin is a great language and I hope to use it more in the future.

+# About this blog

-This blog was generated with Jekyll and currently uses the _Cayman Blog_ Jekyll theme.
+This blog is hosted on GitHub Pages.
+It was generated with Jekyll and currently uses the _Cayman Blog_ Jekyll theme.

-You can find out more info about this theme and source code at: [cayman-blog](https://github.com/lorepirri/cayman-blog)
+You can find more info about this theme and its source code at: [cayman-blog](https://github.com/lorepirri/cayman-blog)

 You can find the source code for _Jekyll_ at [jekyll](https://github.com/jekyll/jekyll)